 Tegan holds a deep-set belief that all people should have access to education, and that Sexual Health Education is a huge part of that.
 She sees the potential for young people to make smart, powerful choices that are healthy for themselves and their body.
 She is passionate about combating body shame in all age groups, young and old alike.
 It is a great honour to work alongside the Power Up team!

-Lee Kneisz is a K-12 educator with 24 years experience in BC schools.
-He is currently completing a Masters of Education in Technology and Design, and brings an interest and aptitude in social media and technology.
+Lee Kneisz is a BC-Certified educator with 25 years experience.
+He has a Masters of Education in Technology and Design, and brings an interest and aptitude in social media and technology.
 He will be Ms. Isham’s Executive Assistant and all-round “Boy Friday”.

 Chelsea Oaten graduated from the Social Services program at Vancouver Island University in May 2016.
-After graduation, she continued her work with Kerri as her personal assistant and also began working with an adult who had sustained traumatic brain injuries.
-In the spring of 2017 she began her Sexual Health Educator Certificate with Options for Sexual Health in Vancouver.
+After graduation, she continued her work with Kerri as her personal assistant and also began working with adults who had sustained traumatic brain injuries.
+In the fall of 2017, she completed the coursework for her Sexual Health Educator Certification through Options for Sexual Health.